simeononsecurity/simeononsecurity.ch/content/articles/the-rise-of-automation/index.en.md

 You need to ensure that **privacy and security are prioritized** as automation technology continues to evolve.
 This means that businesses and policymakers must implement robust data protection measures, such as encryption and access controls, to prevent unauthorized access or theft of sensitive data.
 They must also ensure that individuals have control over their personal data and can choose how it is used and shared.

 Automation technology has the potential to exacerbate existing inequalities, such as the **digital divide**.
-The digital divide refers to the gap between those who have access to digital technologies and those who do not.
+The digital divide refers to the gap between those who have access to digital technologies and those who don't.
 This gap can be caused by various factors, such as income, geography, and education.

 You need to ensure that **all individuals have equal access to the tools and resources** necessary to succeed in an increasingly automated world.
 This means that policymakers and businesses must invest in digital infrastructure and ensure that it is accessible to everyone.
 They must also provide education and training programs to help individuals develop the skills necessary to thrive in an automated world.